Don Z. Zimmerman: Later life

 After the war, Zimmerman served in the Office of the Secretary of War until 28 March 1946.
 He was a student at the Imperial Defence College in the UK from 1 April 1946 to 20 December 1946, and then returned to Washington for another tour of duty on the War Department General Staff.
 With the creation of the United States Air Force as a separate service, he transferred to it as a colonel on 12 April 1948.
 After the outbreak of the Korean War he went to the Headquarters Far East Air Forces, first as its director of plans, programs and policy, and then as deputy for intelligence until after the fighting ended in 1953.
 He became a brigadier general, and was awarded two more Legions of Merit and the Air Force Distinguished Service Medal.

 On 22 July 1954, Zimmerman became the first dean of faculty at the nascent United States Air Force Academy.
 As such, Zimmerman was responsible for the selection of teaching staff and development of the curriculum.
 He gave it a different orientation from West Point, with as many classroom hours devoted to the humanities and social studies as to scientific subjects.
 He then returned to the Pentagon as Air Force deputy director of Development Planning.
 In 1958 he became assistant for foreign developments to the deputy chief of staff of the Air Force for Development.

-Zimmerman retired from the Air Force in 1958, and became a consultant for Boeing.
-He died on 11 May 1983, and was buried at the United States Air Force Academy Cemetery.
+Zimmerman retired from the Air Force on 17 July 1959, and became a consultant for Boeing.
+He moved to Mercer Island, Washington and died there on 11 May 1983.
+Zimmerman was buried at the United States Air Force Academy Cemetery on 17 May 1983.